ArthurHtbk/marvel-backend/README.md

 ### /character (GET)

-Get a list of characters
+Get a list of characters.

 | Query    | Required | Description                           |
 | -----    | -------- | ------------------------------------- |